Dohnte Meyers: Saskatchewan Roughriders

 Meyers signed a futures contract with the Saskatchewan Roughriders of the Canadian Football League (CFL) on October 25, 2023.
-He was moved to the practice roster on June 1, 2024.
-He was later promoted to the active roster, and caught eight passes for 101 yards in his CFL debut in a 22–22 tie against the Ottawa Redblacks on August 8, 2024.
+Following training camp for the 2024 season, he was moved to the practice roster on June 1, 2024.
+Meyers was later promoted to the active roster and made his professional debut on August 8, 2024, against the Ottawa Redblacks, where he caught eight passes for 101 yards in a 22–22 tie.
+He scored his first professional touchdown on September 1, 2024, in the Labour Day Classic against the Winnipeg Blue Bombers on an 18-yard pass from Trevor Harris.
+He played in four games in 2024 before suffering a shoulder injury and spending the remainder of the year on the injured list.
+For the season, he recorded 24 receptions for 349 yards and one touchdown.